 You could safely summarise this as “trust.”
 Unsurprisingly, it turns out that trust amongst those who work remotely is much lower than those who work in the same location.
 The good news is that there are a few reliable ways to build psychological safety in a remote working environment.

 1. Set really clear expectations.

 People feel more comfortable when they know what’s expected of them and when it’s expected by.
 For remote teams this makes it much easier to plan work around life or vice versa.
 It means that they can really maximise the flexible element of remote work rather than just enjoying the freedom to work from somewhere else.
 A great exercise for creating trust by setting expected team behaviours can be found here.

 Tools that make it easier to have structured conversations can have a significant impact on the quantity and quality of conversations between peers.
-In a recent study NatWest Markets found that using CoachBot, a piece of leadership development software designed to help managers improve the way they engage and develop their team, improved psychological safety in remote teams by more than 40% in less than six months.
+In a recent study NatWest Markets found that using the Saberr platform - leadership development software designed to help managers improve the way they engage and develop their team - improved psychological safety in remote teams by more than 40% in less than six months.